Vegz78/ToggleZeroTier/README.md

 # Features
 - Automatically toggle(connect&disconnect) a ZeroTier connection
-- Add the ZeroTier connection to the routing table, so that certain LAN games find the hosts connected to the ZT-network
+- Add the ZeroTier connection to the routing table, so that certain LAN games that use broadcast network discovery can find the other hosts connected to the ZT-network
 - Can be run directly from the RetroPie games list menus or from the command line.

 # Usage